gin113/test/README.md

 ### Preparing the Attack

-With the command !rally you can select troops that you wanna send to the attackcamp.
+With the command <code>!rally</code> you can select troops that you wanna send to the attackcamp.
 Those troops will get used to in your next attack.

 <img width="400" src="https://i.imgur.com/87FJjJk.png">